 OpenCanopy provides full support for PickerAttributes and offers a configurable builtin icon set.
-The chosen icon set may depend on the DefaultBackgroundColor variable value.
-Refer to PickerVariant for more details.
+The default chosen icon set depends on the DefaultBackgroundColor variable value.
+For Light Gray Old icon set will be used, for other colours - the one without a prefix.

-Predefined icons are saved in the PickerVariant-derived subdirectory of the \EFI\OC\Resources\Image directory.
+Predefined icons are saved in the \EFI\OC\Resources\Image directory.
 A full list of supported icons (in .icns format) is provided below.
 When optional icons are missing, the closest available icon will be used.
 External entries will use Ext-prefixed icon if available (e.g. OldExtHardDrive.icns).